Data Forest logo

 Reinforcement Learning Learn through interactions with an environment, receiving feedback in the form of rewards or penalties Taking actions in an environment and receiving positive or negative rewards based on the outcomes of those actions Learning how to make the best decisions or actions in a given environment to achieve long-term rewards Q-learning, deep reinforcement learning (using neural networks)

 The choice of algorithm depends on the data nature and the problem objectives at hand.
+Book a call, get advice from DATAFOREST, and move in the right direction.

 The Teachers Named Machine Learning Algorithms